Bank failure fallout is far from over, lawmakers say

 “Before we draw conclusions on regulations or changes to law, we need to establish the related facts,” McHenry said during a March 29 hearing of the Financial Services Committee on the bank failures.

-“If you become heavily levered, your return on equity does not change, but the volatility goes up,” Rep. Bill Foster, who sits on the Financial Services Committee, told The Hill in an interview in December.
+“If you become heavily levered, your return on equity does not change, but the volatility goes up,” Rep. Bill Foster (D-Ill.), who sits on the Financial Services Committee, told The Hill in an interview in December.

 “And if you are a CEO who is compensated with asymmetric risk then that if you have a really profitable quarter you get a huge bonus, and if it all goes south and your firm disappears, you just retire to the Hamptons.”